Step 1: Determine Gross Rental Income

 Net Operating Income: $0

-Convert Between Monthly And Annual NOI
+Convert Monthly / Annual NOI

 Division by 12